 The requirements for the connection of rooftop generation in a way which mitigates likelihood of over-voltages are being reviewed.
-To manage voltage regulation, Evoenergy has published requirements for the connection of embedded PV installations which include variable invertor power factor settings and curtailment of output depending on the voltage levels which assist in management of the voltage regulation in the network.
+To manage voltage regulation, Evoenergy has published requirements for the connection of embedded PV installations which include variable invertor power factor settings and curtailment of output depending on the voltage.

-Appendix G - provides a more detailed description Evoenergy's power quality obligations.
+Appendix G provides a more detailed description Evoenergy's power quality obligations.